Amey-Thakur/HUMAN-MACHINE-INTERACTION-AND-HUMAN-MACHINE-INTERACTION-LAB/README.md

 | 6 | [HMI Module - 6](THE%20WALL/HMI_Module-6.pdf) | Advanced Interfaces and Future Trends |

 > [!NOTE]
 > **COVID-19 Impact**: This coursework was completed during the COVID-19 pandemic in 2022.
-Due to the nationwide lockdown and the transition to online learning, the signature "The Wall" collaborative study sessions (typically documented with photos) could not be conducted in person.
-Despite these challenges, efforts were made to adapt and preserve the digitized module notes in this section, reflecting the resilience in learning during the pandemic disruption.
+Due to the nationwide lockdown and the sudden transition to online learning, several planned laboratory sessions and collaborative note-taking activities could not be carried out as originally intended.
+Despite these challenges, efforts were made to adapt and preserve as much work as possible.

 ## MEGA NOTES